 Train travel in Switzerland

 As we traveled by train around the whole of Switzerland for 2 weeks, some things noticed me about trains in Switzerland.
-Maybe if we’d done a road trip, other things would have surprised me about getting around in Switzerland, but the next surprises are about train travel in Switzerland.
+Maybe if we’d done a road trip, other things about Switzerland would have surprised me about getting around in the country, but the next surprises are about train travel in Switzerland.

 The public transport is super easy to use